photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 11-06.md

 We'll need to make gene templates too for the different races.
 Certain monsters will need to be gene templates too, mainly the humanoid ones.

-If I go really crazy with it I might look into in the longer term seeing if I could easily mod in some dev tools, like adjusting how many ticks are in a day or testing if no ecology turns off
+If I go really crazy with it I might look into in the longer term seeing if I could easily mod in some dev tools, like adjusting how many ticks are in a day or testing if no ecology turns off day cycle.
+That'd be good for combat.
+Then I'd need to test what conditions result in draft being cancelled.
+As long as no damage is turned on I think characters won't get malnourished.
+Who knows, maybe if no ecology is turned on needs may not move either.
+I'll need to run some tests.

+With those things, then I'd want to look just making the map-making process easier.
+Exporting and importing structures would probably be good.
+I'd also wanna test if no ecology turns off things like fuel depletion.
+If that's the case that'd be golden.
+Honestly it might be good to have background NPCs be on automatic with basic labor tasks.

+The things that'd be helpful would be having buttons on main screen for stuff like no ecology or any other tool I need, or turning on and off the lighting layer, or even the damage options.
+I'd also want damage till down and damage to death handy, or maybe like "give paralytic ablasia" or something.
+Maybe also a construction menu for map stuff and a spawn menu for things.
+And the weather button?
+I'd imagine RimWorld would let you put a UI together and call those buttons.

+Draftable animals or just draft all creatures would be nice too, if it's possible.
+That way I could have beast fights.

+A map grid could also be nice!